Aerojet LR87: LR87-9

-Used on the Titan IIIA, IIIB, and IIIC.
+The LR87-9 was first flown in 1966 and used on the Titan IIIA, IIIB, and IIIC.

-LR87-11/LR-87-11A
+LR87-11/11A

-Used on Titan 24B, 34B, IIIBS, IIID, 34D, 34D7, IIIE.
-The LR-87-11A was used on the Titan IV A/B.
+The LR87-11 was first flown in 1968 and used on Titan 24B, 34B, IIIBS, IIID, 34D, 34D7, IIIE.
+It had a higher trust than previous versions.
+The LR87-11A was used on the Titan IV A/B.

 LR87 LH2

-Modified to burn liquid oxygen and liquid hydrogen.
+The LR87 LH" was an engine modified to burn liquid oxygen and liquid hydrogen.
 The development coincided with other variants of the late 1950s.
 Compared to the -3, it had a number of changes associated with the use of lighter and colder liquid hydrogen.
 The fuel injectors were greatly modified, and the RP-1 pump was replaced with a purpose-designed single-stage hydrogen pump.
 Developed 1958–1961, a total of 52 static tests were performed without serious issue.
 Aerojet took part in the selection process for a new engine for the second stage of the Saturn IB and Saturn V. Though LR87 LH2 was the best in 10 out of 11 criteria, NASA selected Rocketdyne's J-2.
 Lessons learned were used during development of the Aerojet M-1.
 It was only built with 1 chamber.

 LR87 / Alumazine

-The LR87 was also tested with a gelled Dnitrogen Tetroxide / Alumizine fuel.
+The LR87 was also tested with a gelled Dinitrogen Tetroxide / Alumizine fuel.
 Though the earlier tests with the LR87 were terminated due to combustion instabilities and funding restraints development of gelled fuel and oxidizers continued to produce fuels for engines currently used in space.